hlts2/ctxt/README.md

 # ctxt

-ctext is a simple CLI tool for categorizing text.
+ctxt is a simple CLI tool for categorizing text.

 This package aims to categorize the content to be described in the CHANGELOG.